 Mile 5.4: Take-out on the right just before Punchbowl Falls.
 Walk up a trail through Punchbowl Falls County Park to the parking lot.

-Mile 5.45: Punchbowl Falls (V) is a small waterfall that ends in a nasty hole.
+Mile 5.45: Punchbowl Falls (V) is a small waterfall that ends in a nasty hole that can be portaged on the right at moderate flows.